 Then, lastly, schedule to send the content when well-spaced.

 In traditional advertising, marketers never had to make this decision.
-Most of the people only viewed the campaigns using the PC or desktop.
+Most people only viewed the campaigns using the PC or desktop.

 However, in 2020, customers have used all kinds of gadgets, including tablets and mobile phones.

 To grab all opportunities, make sure that your ads fit the needs of consumers using any of these devices.